dart-lang/language/working/1426-extension-types/feature-specification.md

-*The subtype relationships and the type test/cast errors ensure that an instance creation expression is the only way to create values of a protected extension type `E`: There is no assignability from the on-type to `E`, and it is an error to cast or promote an expression to `E`.
-This is a crucial property, because it ensures that the value of an expression with static type `E` has been obtained as the return value of an extension type constructor.*
+*The subtype relationships and the type test/cast errors ensure that an instance creation expression is the only way to create values of a protected extension type `E`: There is no assignability from the on-type to `E`, and it is an error to cast or promote an expression to `E`.*

+*This is a crucial property, because it ensures that the value of an expression with static type `E` has been obtained as the return value of an extension type constructor, and that allows us to write arbitrary code that ensures that an object typed as `E` satisfies certain constraints.
+For instance, if all constructors of `E` ensure that a given invariant holds, and if every member of `E` preserves that invariant, and if there are no aliases to the underlying instance of the on-type of `E` typed as any other type than `E`, then the invariant is guaranteed to be preserved.*

 It is a compile-time error for an extension declaration to start with the keyword `protected`, unless it is explicit (*that is, unless it also has